DLR-RM/stable-baselines3/docs/modules/dqn.rst

 .. note::
     This implementation does **not** provide Rainbow DQN, but only vanilla Deep Q-Learning.
-    There are no extensions such as Double-DQN or Dueling-DQN, with the only exception being Prioritized Experience Replay.
+    Currently, there are no extensions such as Double-DQN or Dueling-DQN, with the only exception being Prioritized Experience Replay.

 Can I use?